GayangaBandara/firebase_auth_app/README.md

-Here’s a well-structured README file for your Firebase Authentication project:

----

 # Firebase Auth App

 A simple React-based application demonstrating authentication using Firebase, including email/password and Google sign-in methods.
 This app uses Firebase's Authentication services alongside React Router for navigation and TailwindCSS for styling.